MajorZiploc/tooling_notes/art/blender/notes.md

-Duplicate/copy a texture hierarchy: usually you already have a root texture with some shader editor nodes that you want for the animation texture aswell Object Mode: select mesh you want to apply new_texture to go to right_side_menu Material and click '+' next to current material list in dropdown (with circle that is checkerboxed) choose the main texture from the og_texture then click 'New Material' button (the little copy symbol) copy complete
+Duplicate/copy a texture hierarchy: usually you already have a root texture with some shader editor nodes that you want for the animation texture aswell Object Mode: select mesh you want to apply new_texture to go to right_side_menu Material and lmb '+' next to current material list in dropdown (with circle that is checkerboxed) choose the main texture from the og_texture then lmb 'New Material' button (the little copy symbol) copy complete

 Assign the new_texture to the mesh
   Edit Mode
-    select the faces from the mesh you want to animate right_side_menu Material - select the new_texture and click 'assign'
+    select the faces from the mesh you want to animate right_side_menu Material - select the new_texture and lmb 'assign'

 Node Wrangler in shader editor ctrl-t -- when on image_texture node adds texture_coordinate and mapping nodes as input chain